awesomemotive/Featured-Comments/readme.txt

 3. Class added to comment, as seen on the frontend (screenshot shows source viewed in Firebug)

 == Changelog ==

+= 1.2.5 =

+* Fixed a minor security vulnerability that could allow someone to trick an admin into featuring or burying a comment

 = 1.2.4 =